rashid-islam/homepage/_pages/about.md

 My research interests are in the broader field of artificial intelligence (AI) and machine learning (ML), particularly in the area of AI/ML Fairness and Ethics.
 It is now well understood that AI/ML systems frequently behave unfairly and discriminatorily toward specific demographic groups when trained on data without the proper attention.
 Various AI-automated tasks may suffer negative societal effects as a result of this phenomena.
 My research is focused on building socially responsible machine learning methods by modeling, measuring, and correcting unfairness or implicit bias.

 # Recent News
+* Our paper **Do Humans Prefer Debiased AI Algorithms?
+A Case Study in Career Recommendation** was accepted at [Intelligent User Interfaces (IUI), 2022](https://iui.acm.org/2022/).
 * I've won [**2022 PhD Student Research Award**]([https://my3.my.umbc.edu/groups/infosystems/posts/101957](https://informationsystems.umbc.edu/is-student-research-symposium-2022/)) again from the Department of Information Systems, UMBC with research topic on fairness for free.
-* I have accepted a **staff research scientist position in Trustworthy AI team at Visa Research**, beginning August 2022!
+* I have accepted a **Staff Research Scientist position in Trustworthy AI team at Visa Research**, beginning August 2022!
 * I've won [**2021 PhD Student Research Award**](https://my3.my.umbc.edu/groups/infosystems/posts/101957) from the Department of Information Systems, UMBC with research topic Debiasing Career Recommendations with Neural Fair Collaborative Filtering.
 * I've won [**Best Poster Award**](https://informationsystems.umbc.edu/home/research/is-poster-day/) in **PHD Completed Research** category on May 7, 2021.
 I would like to thank the faculty review panel of IS Poster Day.
 * Successfully defended my Ph.D. proposal on May 5, 2021.
 My sincere thanks to the advisory committee: [Dr. James Foulds](http://jfoulds.informationsystems.umbc.edu/) (Chair/Advisor), Dr. Zhiyuan Chen, Dr. Shimei Pan, Dr. Nirmalya Roy, Dr. Md Osman Gani, and Dr. Edward Raff.